giellalt/giellalt.github.io/infra/Unicode.md

 Examples can be found for many languages, below the issue is documented with Kildin Sámi letters.

+The problems described here can not be solved using the GiellaLT infrastructure, that is the responsibility of system and office software developers.
+But documenting it with clear examples is one important step.

 The test text used in the images below is as follows:

 ```